 In both cases these establishments had provided food that contained peanuts or peanut protein to customers who were seriously allergic to these products.
 This was despite the fact that in both cases the customers had warned those supplying the meals of their allergy.
-For two of the customers the consequences could not have been more serious as their allergic reactions to the food killed them.
+For two of the customers, the consequences could not have been more serious as their allergic reactions to the food killed them.

-Restaurateurs have to take great case to avoid similar convictions.
+Restaurateurs have to take great care to avoid similar convictions.
 In law you have a duty of care to your customers and serving them food that makes them ill or worse means you have breached that duty of care.

 A particularly bad breach of your duty of care can lay you open to the more serious charge of gross negligence.
 And if, as in the cases described above, your gross negligence results in the death of a customer then you can be found guilty of gross negligence manslaughter.
 This is the charge that put these defendants in prison.

 At what point does a breach of duty become gross negligence?
 Ultimately, that will be decided in Court.
 But one important factor affecting the Court’s decision is whether the serious consequences of the breach were obvious.
 In other words, were they foreseeable?
 In these two cases they clearly were.
 The dangers of nut allergy are well established.
 The negligence was even less excusable because the customers had warned the meal suppliers that they were allergic to peanuts.